Maximus905/testDocs/Technical-Requirements.md

     * Fedora 25+

 * Full network connectivity between all machines in the cluster (public or private network is fine)
 * Unique hostname, MAC address, and product_uuid for every node.
-[Click here for more details](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#verify-mac-address).
+Click here for more details.
 * Certain ports are open on your machines.
-[Click here for more details](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#check-required-ports).
+Click here for more details.
 * Swap disabled.
 You MUST disable swap in order for the kubelet to work properly.
 * Full network connectivity between all machines in the cluster (public or private network)
 * sudo privileges on all machines
 * SSH access from one device to all nodes in the system
 * `kubeadm` and `kubelet` installed on all machines. `kubectl` is optional.

-[Read more](https://kubernetes.io/docs/setup/production-environment/) about installing Kubernetes cluster in production environment.